WillXing/node_jsnsd/README.md

 ### 9 -  **Web Security: Handling User Input**

-for any public facing service we must consider that a user could be malicious.
+For any public facing service we must consider that a user could be malicious.
 Therefore it is of paramount importance that any external inputs into our service are sanitized in ways to protect our backend code.

 #### Avoiding parameter pollution Attacks